ircv3/ircv3-specifications/extensions/labeled-response.md

     period: "2016"
     email: "james@irccloud.com"
 ---

-## Notes for implementing work-in-progress version

-This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `label` tag or `labeled-response` CAP/batch names.
-Instead, implementations SHOULD use the `draft/label` tag, `draft/labeled-response-0.2` CAP and `draft/labeled-response` batch names to be interoperable with other software implementing a compatible work-in-progress version.

-The final version of the specification will use an unprefixed tag name.

 ## Introduction

 This specification adds a new message tag sent by clients and repeated by servers to correlate responses with a specific request.